 We all pay the price of theft, as businesses need to charge higher prices to offset losses, and insurance premiums are raised when you make a claim.
 But we also all have a responsibility to care for the portion of society that – for whatever reason – is unable to care for itself.
 Very few of us would watch someone starve, and we all contribute, via our taxes, and our charitable donations, to feeding the hungry.
 Churches still collect food during harvest festivals every year, to redistribute to the needy of the parish.

 In these days of austerity, that may not be enough.
 The Tussell Trust reported a 2% increase in foodbank use in the financial year 2015-16, with 1,109,309 three-day emergency food supplies given to people in crisis.

-Theft and vandalism is, unfortunately, quite common on allotments.
-Some of it is profit motivated, with second hand tools fetching reasonable prices at car boot sales.
+Theft and vandalism are, unfortunately, quite common on allotments.
+Some of it is profit-motivated, with second-hand tools fetching reasonable prices at car boot sales.
 And, I’m told, theft of petrol from allotment sheds is also quite common, thought to be by young moped owners.
 But gardeners aren’t always just victims.